Evermind-sh/.github/profile/README.md

 ## 1. About [Evermind.sh](https://evermind.sh)

-[Evermind](https://evermind.sh) is a simple, reliable, and scalable Distributed Lock-as-a-Service (LaaS).
+*Evermind*, translated from the Rohanese word *Simbelmynë*—the name of a small white flower symbolizing "everlasting memory"—is a simple, reliable, and scalable Distributed Lock-as-a-Service (LaaS).

 Locks (sometimes referred to as a Mutex or a Semaphore) empowers developers to maintain consistency across distributed systems effortlessly by offering tools to acquire, extend, and release locks on shared resources.

 Evermind simplifies complex coordination challenges, enabling robust, fault-tolerant applications that ensure atomic operations on resources across distributed systems.

 ---